stimms/Blog/blog/source/_posts/2018-12-11_linked_lists_in_csharp.md

 The resulting speedup here is really pretty impressive, 12x for linked lists over regular lists.

+## Adding in the middle

+The final case I wanted to check was adding an element after an element in the middle of the list.
+I'll assume that we already have the element.

 ## Conclusion

 List are a pretty good general purpose data structure but there are cases where just throwing a list at the problem isn't going to give you a good solution.
 I was working on [Advent of Code](https://adventofcode.com/2018) this year and there was a problem where solving it using a List took on the order of 2 hours on my machine and using a linked list it dropped to less than 2 seconds.
 The problem in question dealt with a lot of short hops inside a list (forward 1, back 7, remove 1, forward 1, add 1) which made it ideal for a linked list.
 The constant copying around for a List added a very significant amount of overhead.